vwilson05/Ez-ERD/README.md

 ### Creating an ERD

 1. Click "Add Table" in the sidebar
-2. Fill in the table name and define columns
+2. Create a custom table or use one of the pre-built templates (Kimball, Data Vault)
+3. Add or edit columns directly on the ERD canvas by clicking on them
-3. Add relationships between tables by dragging from one column handle to another
+4. Create relationships by dragging from one table to another
-4. Generate Snowflake DDL with one click
+5. Generate Snowflake DDL with one click

 ### Using AI Assistance

-1. Click on the "AI Assist" tab
+1. Click on the "AI Assistant" tab
 2. Describe your database requirements in plain English
 3. The AI will generate both the ERD and the Snowflake DDL
+4. Continue the conversation to refine your design with follow-up questions

+### Direct Snowflake Integration

+1. Navigate to the "DDL & Execution" tab
+2. Review and edit the generated DDL
+3. Connect to your Snowflake account with the Snowflake tab
+4. Execute the DDL directly in your Snowflake environment

 ### Importing Existing DDL